cran-task-views/Omics/Omics.md

 -   `r pkg("CovCombR")` can be used to combine heterogeneous data sets through a covariance based method. `r pkg("semmcmc")` also provides a omics integration method based on structural equation modelling (SEM).
+-   *Prediction*: `r pkg("prioritylasso")` performs prediction from multiple omics using successive Lasso models using different priorities for the omics.